-NATIONAL PARALEGAL COLLEGE

-717 East Maryland Avenue Phoenix, AZ 85014-1561 Tel: 800 - 371 - 6105 Fax: 866-347-2744
+CRESTPOINT UNIVERSITY 717 East Maryland Avenue Phoenix, AZ 85014-1561 Tel: 800 - 371 - 6105 Fax: 866-347-2744 e-mail: info@crestpoint.edu Website: https://crestpoint.edu Professional Responsibility and Legal Ethics PLG-109-2412 Syllabus and Course Guide The Crestpoint University Professional Responsibility and Legal Ethics course is a pre-recorded class.

-e-mail: info@crestpoint.edu

-Website: http://crestpoint.edu

-Professional Responsibility and Legal Ethics

-PLG-109

-Syllabus and Course Guide

-The Crestpoint Professional Responsibility and Legal Ethics course is a pre-recorded class.
 This means that all lectures will be made available at the outset of the class.
 The student should listen to all 15 lectures at his or her convenience.

-The assessments for this course include:
+However, the student must interact with the school by submitting an assignment or exam or answering a discussion question each week.
+All assignments and exams must be submitted by the course deadline.
+The deadline can be found on your progress report, which can be accessed on the Course Materials page or by clicking on the assignments and exams button on your student menu and then selecting this course.
+If a student is having trouble completing the strongly course, the student is Support encouraged to contact his or her academic advisor Academic (academicsupport@crestpoint.edu).
+COURSE DESCRIPTION: